Teach your sellers the importance of goal setting

 But unlike nonprofits that rely on donations, the school fundraiser is here to stay.
 Thanks to the support of our tax dollars, most public institutions survive regardless.
 So there will always be a need for extra money.
 But there is a correlation between the two.
 Both are dealing with similar identity issues.

-So what is our purpose and how is it going to affect those around you?
+So what is our purpose, and how will it affect those around us?
 Just as significant is how effectively you promote your cause and get people to buy in and help.

-Our approach to fundraising is often backwards.
-We’re trying to raise money by attempting to sell a great product.
-Instead, we need to draw people in by convincing them of the need, and what problem is going to be solved.
+Our approach to fundraising is often backward.
+We're trying to raise money by attempting to sell a great product.
+Instead, we need to draw people in by convincing them of the need and what problem will be solved.

 What impact is the money you raise going to have on your community?
-Will people get to see, or better, experience the results?
-If your fundraiser exists to ‘fill the coffer’, people will never see where the money’s going.
-Sales campaigns becomes routine and mundane.
+Will people get to see or, better, experience the results?
+If your fundraiser exists to 'fill the coffer', people will never see where the money's going.
+Sales campaigns become routine and mundane.
 No wonder participation is waning.
-Instead, it should be seen as a mission that people care about and can rally around.
+Instead, it should be seen as a mission people care about and can rally around.

-You're going to have to do some math before your sale if you want to achieve your objective.
+You'll have to do some math before selling to achieve your objective.
 Do you know how much money you need to raise?
-Once you have a number you can calculate each seller's goal.
+Once you have a number, you can calculate each seller's goal.
 Here's a simple formula:

 Total $ Needed = Number of Students x Amount Sold / Student

 The amount sold per student is your student's sales goal.
 Say you're doing a popcorn fundraiser and selling $5 bags.
-If you're making 50% profit then you'll end up making $2.50 a bag.
+If you're making 50% profit, you'll make $2.50 a bag.
 You then need to raise $5,000 with 100 students in your group.
 How much does each student need to sell?

 $5,000 = 100 Students x $50 raised